SysKitTeam/docs-securitymanager/getting-started/index.md

 ## Office 365 Groups
 The Office 365 Groups screen gives you an overview of Office 365 Groups: their settings, owners and members.
 In order to manage Office 365 Groups from SysKit Security Manager,  [Global Administrator Consent](#internal/requirements/global-admin-consent) is needed.

+## Microsoft Teams
+The Microsoft Teams screen gives you an overview of Microsoft Teams: their settings, owners, and members.

+## OneDrive
+The OneDrive screen gives you a general overview of your connected personal OneDrive accounts, as well as a report for each OneDrive account.